KarlMarx3333/Audio-Visualizer-For-OBS-browser/ARCHITECTURE.md

 ## Known gaps / TODOs
 - Error handling is mostly silent (many `except Exception: pass` blocks), which can hide real failures; see `app/audio_engine.py`, `app/main.py`, and `app/server.py`.
-- `/ws/audio` loops with no explicit pacing, so it can send as fast as the client will accept; see `app/server.py`.
 - There is no test harness or smoke test automation; the only guidance is in `README.md`.